reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ANSWER: 5/114
 ```

 With the baseline approach used in DeepMind's paper, the model takes in the question as a *sequence* of characters, and tries to directly map that to another *sequence* of characters, representing the correct probability.
-A vanilla  [transformer][attention_paper] architecture does surprisingly well, with accuracies of ~0.77 and ~0.73 on the `swr_level_set` and `swr_p_sequence` test sets, respectively.
+A vanilla  [transformer][attention_paper] architecture does surprisingly well, with accuracies of ~0.77 and ~0.73 on the `swr_p_level_set` and `swr_p_sequence` test sets, respectively.

 ### Humans use intermediate steps to solve math problems